dan10ish/flytbase/Docs/Project.md

         * Additionally, implement a check to ensure no two drones (primary or simulated) occupy the exact same waypoint coordinates at the exact same time.
         * Log any potential spatial conflicts, including segment proximity/intersections and simultaneous waypoint occupations.
     4.  **Temporal Check Implementation (2D):**
-        * **Crucial:** You need to determine *when* each drone is on a particular segment.
+        * **Crucial:** You need to determine *when* each drone is on a particular segment (using the `timestamp_minutes` field from `Waypoint` objects).
-            * Assume a constant speed for the primary drone to complete its entire mission within the given time window.
-Distribute this time across its path segments to estimate entry/exit times for each segment.
+            * Assume a constant speed for the primary drone to complete its entire mission within the given time window (calculated in minutes).
+Distribute this time across its path segments to estimate entry/exit times (in minutes since midnight) for each segment.
-            * For simulated drones, their timings should allow you to determine their entry/exit times for their segments.
+            * For simulated drones, their waypoint timings (already in minutes since midnight) allow you to determine their entry/exit times for their segments.
         * If a spatial conflict (or near-miss within buffer) is detected:
             * Compare the time intervals during which the primary drone is on its conflicting segment and the simulated drone is on its conflicting segment.
             * If these time intervals overlap, you have a spatio-temporal conflict.